How To Have Less Back Pain at Work

 Standing while working helps tone muscles.

 Standing with good posture is a great way to strengthen and tone your body.
 To ensure you have the correct posture, stand up straight and center your feet below your hips.
-Tuck in your tailbone, push your shoulders back and straighten your neck, so you are holding your head up high.
+Tuck in your tailbone, push your shoulders back, and straighten your neck to hold your head high.
 This will help tone your core muscles and can even raise your metabolism.

-With the one simple change of getting up throughout the day or doing as much of your work standing as possible, you can immensely benefit your health.
+You can immensely benefit your health with the one simple change of getting up throughout the day or doing as much of your work standing as possible.
 Standing and walking throughout the day is an easy addition to your health regimen that won’t cost you time or money.

 Standing helps reduce the risk of cancer.